-Our top customer is a leading automobile manufacturer group in China and a major competitor of Yuchai.
-In 2022, our sales to our top five customers accounted for 36.9% of our total revenue.
+Our top customer is a leading automobile manufacturer group in China and a part of our major competitor's group.
+In 2023, our sales to our top five customers accounted for 37.9% of our total revenue.
 Some of Yuchai's competitors have formed joint ventures with, or have technology assistance arrangements with, international diesel engine manufacturers or engine design consulting firms, and use foreign technology that is more advanced than Yuchai's technology.
 Yuchai expects competition to intensify as a result of, among other things, improvements in competitors' products, increased production capacity of competitors, increased utilization of unused capacity by competitors and price competition.
 Yuchai believes production capacity in the diesel engine industry has increased over the years which has further intensified competition.
 See "Item 3.
-Key Information - B. Risk Factors - Competition in China from other diesel engine manufacturers may adversely affect our financial condition, results of operations, business or prospects."
+Key Information - D. Risk Factors - Risks Related to Our Business and Industry - Competition in China from other diesel engine manufacturers may adversely affect our financial condition, results of operations, business or prospects."